Aspects of Love: Broadway (1990-91)

+Plot

 Act One

 At a train station in Pau, France in 1964, 34-year-old Alex Dillingham reflects on his love life over the past 17 years ("Love Changes Everything").
 A woman (Giulietta Trapani) replies to him that "it's all in the past."

-Flashing to 1947, Rose Vibert, a 20-year-old actress, complains that their production of The Master Builder is a flop.
+Flashing to 1947, Rose Vibert, a 25-year-old actress, complains that their production of The Master Builder is a flop.
 The producer, Marcel, tries to placate Rose by introducing her to a fan, 17-year-old Alex ("A Small Theatre in Montpellier").
 Alex and Rose have a brief tryst at his uncle George's villa in Pau ("Seeing is Believing", "The House in Pau").
 George Dillingham, in Paris with his mistress, Giulietta Trapani, an Italian sculptor, returns to his villa to see for himself what Alex and Rose are doing ("An Art Exhibition in Paris", "A Memory of a Happy Moment").
 Rose is attracted to George, who is overcome when he sees Rose dressed in a gown belonging to his beloved late wife, Delia, also an actress, and remarks how much Rose resembles Delia ("In Many Rooms in the House at Pau").

 He advises Alex that all good things have to end, and that his interlude with Rose will be a memory.
 Alex insists that his relationship with Rose is real love ("On the Terrace").
 George leaves, and Rose leaves to rejoin Marcel.
 Alex realizes that Rose had never taken him seriously ("At the House at Pau").